HeroicKatora/oxide-auth/Migration.md

   role in conjunction with the resource owner and avoid confusing with directly 'authorization' related types.

-This migration notice denotes WIP or planned changes on the git version and will be merged into a single log when a release is made.
-WIP changes are intended to provide advance notice of expected interface changes and may appear only in `preview.2` or later.
-In that case, they will be moved to the according migration note.

 ### Actix frontend

 The standardization of a simple, reusable `Endpoint` offers exiting new possibilites.
-Foremost, a simple newtype wrapper around this and other primitives imbues them with `Actor` powers and messaging [WIP].
-Requests and responses are now more composable so the former now has a simpler representation and the necessity of tacking on owner owner consent information has been moved to messages entirely [WIP].
+Foremost, a simple newtype wrapper around this and other primitives imbues them with `Actor` powers and messaging.
+Requests and responses are now more composable so the former now has a simpler representation and the necessity of tacking on owner owner consent information has been moved to messages entirely.
 Messages for other primitive types have been added, so that even a `Registrar` or an `Issuer` can be run as their own actors.
 That might be very useful to attach them to a database backend.

 The initial construction of a `OAuthRequest` is now the result of an `OAuthFuture` that consumes the http request.
 This has simply been shifted from the actix message constructors.
 Since `OAuthRequest` now also implements `WebRequest` in a simple manner, many implementors will likely want to use a newtype style to further customize error types and response representations.
 Keep in mind that for a request to be useable as a message to an endpoint actor, the error types of the two have to agree.
 This restriction may be lifted in later versions.

-[WIP]
-This specific frontend also offers another `Endpoint` variant that is constructed using futures.
+Basic asynchronous handling of requests is provided with three top-level methods that return a boxed future of appropriate type.
+This leaves the internal representation open to future changes.
+The interface is currently more restrictive than necessary to keep the interface more stable.
 This special implementation buffers partial results from primitives to retry a flow when polling from one of its futures fails.

 ### More or less comprehensive change list